abliveira/python/Basic/Setup.md

 ### Use PATH in the Installer

+**Download the Python Windows Installer from the official website**:
+- Avoid installing it as an App from MS Store.

 **Install Python with the "Add Python to PATH" Option**:
 - Ensure the checkbox for "Add Python to PATH" is checked during the installation process.